Ever wonder why children disobey? Or specifically why your kid does the opposite of what the Bible instructs, encourages, and commands?

 Children can be motivated by a breakdown or imbalance in nurture and admonition.

-Examples: Ephesians 6:4 calls for a balance in nurture and admonition in parenting a child.
+Examples: Living opposite of the Ephesians 6:4 example of a balance in nurture and admonition in parenting a child.

 Nurture is using rewards and consequences to structure the child’s behavior.
 Read Hebrews 12:5–11.